PriyanshCloudKeeper/testing/docs/billingsummary/overview.md

 From the **MAV section** at the top, you can also select individual accounts as needed.

+A **MAV (Multi-Account View)** is simply a **logical grouping of AWS accounts**, it provides a convenient way to manage and report on a specific set of accounts within CloudKeeper Offerings.

 ---

 ### Top Banner Metrics